A Geometric Approach to $k$-means: Experiments

-Three metrics have been used for evaluation.
-The first two metrics are based on a modified version of \textit{centroid index} (CI)~\cite{franti2014centroid}. centroid index allows us to compare two clustering solutions with different number of clusters, since related algorithms such as \cite{pelleg2000x, muhr2009automatic} do not necessarily return a solution with $\ktrue$ clusters.
-To compute centroid index, we first identify the index of the closest ground truth center to each fitted cluster center.
-Secondly, we count the total number of ground truth centers whose indices are not mapped to any fitted cluster center in the first step, and the total number gives us centroid index.
-Centroid index approximately measures the total number of true centers contained in \ofm associations.
-It does not penalizing \mfo associations, since the true center associated with that \mfo association has been identified.
-Using centroid index, we now introduce two main metrics.
+The first two metrics are based on a modified version of the \textit{centroid index} (CI)~\cite{franti2014centroid}.
+CI allows one to compare two clustering solutions with different numbers of clusters, as some algorithms like \cite{pelleg2000x, muhr2009automatic} do not necessarily return a solution with $\ktrue$ clusters.
+To compute the CI, we first identify the index of the closest ground truth center to each fitted cluster center.
+Then, we count the total number of ground truth centers whose indices are not mapped to any fitted cluster center in the first step.
+This count yields the CI, which approximately measures the total number of true centers contained in \ofm associations.
+It does not penalize \mfo associations since the true center associated with that \mfo association has been identified.
+A zero CI indicates successful clustering in the sense that all ground truth centers have been identified.

-\begin{itemize} \item \textbf{Success rate (SR)}: percentage of random trials an algorithm returns a clustering solution with 0 CI, i.e., all ground truth centers have been identified~\cite{franti2018k}. \item \textbf{Average missing rate (AMR)}: mean CI (normalized by true clusters number) over multiple random trials of an algorithm.
-Compared with success rate, it measures the solution quality of an algorithm when the success rate is not $100\%$.
-A higher CI indicates worse solution quality. \end{itemize} When an algorithm assumes the knowledge of number of true clusters ($\ktrue$), we further use the relative \kmeans objective value as a metric for comparison that is described below:
+Based on CI, we consider two more fine-grained metrics. \begin{enumerate} \item \textbf{Success rate (SR)}: defined as the percentage of trials in which an algorithm succeeds in returning a zero-CI solution~\cite{franti2018k}.
+Different trials differ by random initialization and other internal randomness of the algorithm. \item \textbf{Average missing rate (AMR)}: defined as the mean CI (normalized by the number of true clusters) over multiple trials of an algorithm.
+Compared to SR, AMR accounts for the quality of the solution when the success rate is not 100\%.
+A higher AMR indicates a lower solution quality. \end{enumerate} When an algorithm assumes knowledge of the number of true clusters $\ktrue$, we further use the relative \kmeans objective value, described below, as a third evaluation metric: